raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 ## Totals Comparison

 With all that out of the way, there is not a huge amount of difference; these numbers are estimates and should not be taken to show that one provider is always cheaper.
+Note that Move to Cloud costs would probably negate the difference between on-premises and cloud.
-The point is that for stable IaaS workloads infrastructure cost is not a primary driver for deciding where to locate.
+### The point is that for stable IaaS workloads infrastructure cost is not a primary driver for deciding where to locate. ###

 ![Image-2](https://raoconnor.github.io/docs/assets/images/CloudCompare-3.png)